ytmytm/plus4-burstcart/README.md

 Other attempts included in the repository are:

+### CPLD

+This is an attempt to drop legacy chips altogether.

+Due to the limited number of gates, it only implements small parts of the CIA, such as timer A with a fixed rate, the hardware serial port, and the status register.
+The implementation does only what it necessary to make burst protocol work: to be able to send a byte via burst to enable burst protocol and to receive bytes on serial port with external clock.

 ### CIA (6526) - abandoned

 This seemed obvious as CBM themselves added CIA just for this purpose to 1571.
 However, the timing differences made it impossible to use the CIA reliably with the screen on.